logbie/wfl/.kilocode/rules/memory-bank/architecture.md

 3. **Command Pattern**: Used in the REPL for command history
 4. **Observer Pattern**: Used in error reporting and logging
 5. **Factory Pattern**: Used in standard library function registration
+6. **Adapter Pattern**: Used to accommodate different syntax forms for backward compatibility

 ## Critical Implementation Paths